Planning Permission Palaver

 Out Of Alignment!
 As for moving the location of our proposed sliding gate, which would (as proposed) line up with the existing parking pad, it's a rather ridiculous and completely nonsensical idea, as it would then be out of alignment with the parking pad and no longer line up with the vehicle!

 LEZ Then ULEZ!
 Yes, that's my new Renault Trafic van (at the time) which cost over £7,000, after I had to scrap my perfectly good previous Peugeot Expert van (for just £200), for round one - LEZ (The Low Emission Zone) which no one had a vote on.
 I then had to scrap the one in the picture (for just £292), which was also still a perfectly good van, for round two - ULEZ (The Ultra Low Emission Zone) which, yes, you guessed it, no one had a vote on!
 No wonder people get so fed up with our local authorities behaving like tyrants!
-And no wonder it takes so long to get the house and the garden done, when I have to keep finding the money to buy another van!
+Because that's exactly what they do.
+They're supposed to serving, not bossing.
+And no wonder it's taken so long to get the house and the garden done, when I have to keep finding so much money to buy another van!
+It's not like a do a lot of mileage.

 Better Ideas For Us!
 Anyway, enough moaning!
 We have some suggestions of our own.
 As Bexley Council are complaining about trafic from the back alley, we thought we could simply block vehicle-wide access to the alley with a bollard, as has been done where the alley continues on the opposite side of the road.
 My neighbour, who has the house at the bottom of garden, says she would prefer vehicles not to be parking in the alley and not to be driving in the alley either, so this could be a good solution.